-- the participation of children, their parents and young people in decision-making - the early identification of children and young people's needs and early intervention to support them - greater choice and control for young people and parents over support - collaboration between education, health and social care services to provide support - high quality provision to meet the needs of children and young people with SEN - a focus on inclusive practice and removing barriers to learning - successful preparation for adulthood, including independent living and employment.
+- the participation of children, their parents/carers and young people in decisionmaking - the early identification of children's needs and early intervention to support them - greater choice and control for children and parents/carers over support - collaboration between education, health and social care services to provide support - high quality provision to meet the needs of children with SEND - a focus on inclusive practice, making learning accessible to all - successful preparation for adulthood, including independent living and employment

-We therefore work in partnership with parents and carers and listen to children to support them with their concerns and advise them on the education and support their child needs.
-This increases the child's opportunity to fully develop their potential.
-Teachers are responsible and accountable for the progress and development of all the Pupils in their class, including Pupils who access support from teaching assistants and/or outside professionals.
+We therefore work in partnership with parents/carers and listen to children to support them with their concerns and advise them on the education and support their child needs.

+Teachers are responsible and accountable for the progress and development of all the children's in their class, including children's who access support from teaching assistants, key workers and/or outside professionals.

-High quality teaching, differentiated for individual Pupils, is the first step in responding to Pupils who have, or may have SEN. Teachers should have high aspirations for every pupil.
-With advice and support from the SENCo, clear targets should be set and reviewed regularly for children with identified SEND.
+High quality teaching, differentiated and made accessible for individual children's, is the first step in responding to children's who have, or may have SEND.
+Teachers should have high aspirations for every child.
+With advice and support from the SENCo, SMART targets should be set and reviewed regularly for children with identified SEND.
 Teachers may ask TAs to work within the class or withdraw children to a separate area in order to implement strategies to support individuals or groups with their learning.
 Teachers should seek practical advice, teaching strategies, and information about the types of special educational need from the SENCo.